robocorp/robocorp/cli/README.md

 4. Tag the commit matching the pattern `cli-<version>` (e.g. `cli-0.1.0`)
 5. Push the commit and tag to GitHub
 6. Wait for CI to build the new release and upload the artifacts.

+## Marking a release as "stable" / latest

+1. Run the AWS codebuild for Robo

+## Updating the stable version in Homebrew

+1. Run the "Update Robo in Homebrew" github action in https://github.com/robocorp/packaging/actions, pass in the desired version.